irzamkasyfillah/data-mining-tb/README.md

+# Tuberculosis in Children based on Data Mining with Association Rules
-# Association Rules using FP-Growth Algorithm Visualization with webGis
+## Association Rules Mining with FP-Growth Algorithm Visualisation using webGis
 Skripsi
 jangan mi